Mohanavadivel-git/caasworkshop/lesson1.2.md

 > Note: You should receive a message to verify your host IP.
 If you do not, you will likely run into issues throughout the workshop

 6. After the VM is built, SSH into the VM and confirm the samples repo was mounted.
+You should see multiple files in `/home/vagrant/containers`.
 ```bash
 # SSH into the VM
 vagrant ssh